Sharpay's Fabulous Adventure

 Sharpay's Fabulous Adventure is a 2011 American direct-to-video musical romantic comedy film and High School Musical spin-off starring Ashley Tisdale.
-The film looks at Sharpay Evans' life after graduation, trying to obtain a role in a Broadway show.
+Set a year after the events of High School Musical 3: Senior Year (2008), the film centers on Sharpay Evans' life after graduation and her efforts to obtain a role in a Broadway show.

-The film was released as a Blu-ray/DVD combo pack on April 19, 2011.
+Sharpay's Fabulous Adventure was released as a Blu-ray/DVD combo pack on April 19, 2011.
 It then premiered as a Disney Channel Original Movie on Disney Channel on May 22, 2011.
 It is the only Disney Channel Original Movie to be released on home media before being broadcast on Disney Channel.

 Plot

 Sharpay Evans (Ashley Tisdale) performs a dance number at the Lava Springs Country Club ("Gonna Shine").
 There, she meets famous producer and casting director Jerry Taylor (Pat Mastroianni), who offers her a chance to star in his newest show on Broadway.
 Sharpay asks her father, Vance (Robert Curtis Brown), to let her move to New York City on her own.
 He hesitantly accepts, but he has a condition; if the plan backfires and she is not in a show by the end of the month, Sharpay will need to move back with her parents and work at Lava Springs.
 In New York, Sharpay is kicked out of her penthouse because they do not allow dogs and she refuses to part with her own dog, Boi.

 While moping on the street, she meets Peyton Leverett (Austin Butler), an aspiring film director and son of Sharpay's mother's friend from college.
 He offers her a studio apartment if she will be the subject of his film project.
 Sharpay accepts but is distraught when she realizes life in New York is not as glamorous as it was back home.
 To make her feel better, Peyton takes her to the stage of a Broadway theatre, which inspires her to make the best of the situation.
 The next day, Sharpay heads to her audition, only to discover that Jerry only wanted to audition Boi for the part of the "best friend" in his new musical, A Girl's Best Friend.

 She becomes discouraged, but with the help of Peyton, she auditions him ("My Boi and Me"), only to be caught in a tie with the very competitive child star Roger Elliston (Bradley Steven Perry) and his pedigree Cavalier King Charles Spaniel, Countess ("My Girl and Me").
 Later, Sharpay meets Broadway star Amber Lee Adams (Cameron Goodman), the star of the show, whom Sharpay admires.
 Rehearsals begin the next morning with the directors Gill Samms (Alec Mapa) and Neal Roberts (Jack Plotnick) using both dogs interchangeably to determine which one will get the role.